stefpeschel/NetCoMi/readme.md

     the 90% quantile of the fitted log-normal distribution.
 -   The non-normalized centralities are used for all four measures.

+**Note!
+The arguments must be set carefully, depending on the research questions.
+NetCoMi’s default values are not generally preferable in all practical cases!**

 ``` r
 props_season <- netAnalyze(net_season,
                            centrLCC = FALSE,